digitalrightswatch/digitalrightswatch.org.au/content/about/our-supporters.md

 <br>

-If you would like to discuss becoming a supporter or partner to Digital Rights Watch, [please do contact us.](https://digitalrightswatch.org.au/contact/) You can support us with [a tax-deductible donation here.](https://donate.digitalrightswatch.org.au/)
+If you would like to discuss becoming a supporter or partner to Digital Rights Watch, [please do contact us.](https://digitalrightswatch.org.au/contact/) You can support us with [a donation here.](https://donate.digitalrightswatch.org.au/)